raul23/energy/quotes.rst

   * Attributed to **John von Neumann** who allegedly suggested to Claude Shannon what to call his famous measure [EntropyNeumann]_
-  * However, in an interview conducted by Robert Price, 28 July 1982, Claude Shannon said that he is quite sure that John von Neumann didn't suggest the word "entropy" to him [EntropyShannon1]_.
-Manuscript of the taped interview can be also find at *The Engineering and Technology History Wiki (ETHW)* [EntropyShannon2]_.
+  * However, in an interview conducted by Robert Price, 28 July 1982, Claude Shannon said that he is quite sure that John von Neumann didn't suggest the word "entropy" to him [EntropyShannon]_.
+Manuscript of the taped interview can be also find at `*The Engineering and Technology History Wiki (ETHW)* <https://ethw.org/Oral-History:Claude_E._Shannon>`_.

 Quotes about thermodynamics
 ===========================